Regd.No.: 126198/071/072

 Day 2 : Drive to Jiri 1,900 m -07 hrs journeys.

-A long day journey, so starting early morning from Kathmandu for the drive to Jiri, this interesting scenic drive passing through interesting towns and villages through Himalayan foothills, through towns of Dhulikhel, Chrikot and then to Jiri for overnight stop, Jiri one of the nice towns often called as Switzerland of Nepal Himalaya.
+A long day's journey, so starting early morning from Kathmandu for the drive to Jiri, this interesting scenic drive passes through interesting towns and villages through the Himalayan foothills, through towns of Dhulikhel, Chrikot, and then to Jiri for an overnight stop, Jiri one of the nice towns often called as Switzerland of Nepal Himalaya.

 Food